cogini/kubernetes_health_check/README.md

 Health check Plug with Kubernetes semantics.

-Kubernetes has well defined semantics for how health checks should behave, distinguishing between between startup, liveness, and readiness.
+Kubernetes has well defined semantics for how health checks should behave, distinguishing between between startup, liveness, and readiness:

 **Liveness** is the core health check.
 It determines whether the app is alive and able to respond to requests.
 It should be relatively fast, as it is called